What is coaching?

 I don't want you to wait until there is a problem to rectify it.
 It’s already there.
 The problem is mortality. ☠️ Life is too short to wait for you to focus on you.

 And know this, I never, and I mean never, lack for a topic of discussion.
-So just because you can't come up with what you would talk about during a coaching session doesn’t mean I’d ever be in the same hole.
 I’m infinitely curious and have a deep well of questions and ideas for you.
 I have a couple million questions I can ask you to help understand and further your growth.

 Let me just ask one of those questions here: